-Georgia: Protect Puppies & Local Communities!
+Georgia: Lawmakers Stand Up for Puppies & Local Communities!

 Most puppies sold in pet stores come from puppy mills, cruel breeding facilities that prioritize profit over the health and wellbeing of animals.
 Dogs in these operations are often kept in overcrowded and unsanitary conditions without adequate veterinary care, food, water or socialization.

 These facilities are not only harmful to animals, they are dangerous to humans as well.
 The Centers for Disease Control and Prevention (CDC) has linked puppies sourced from mills to a multi-state, multi-drug-resistant outbreak of campylobacter, which included victims in Georgia.

 Over 250 localities across the nation—including 8 in Georgia—have enacted their own local laws to keep cruelly-bred puppies out of their pet stores and instead promote the adoption of dogs and cats from rescues, humane societies and shelters.

 What You Can Do

 Use the form below to thank state Senator Renee Unterman for her efforts to stop attempts to amend the harmful language that would have hurt pet store pets, consumers and local governments into other bills.